toolmantim/asset-pipeline-example/README.md

 # Asset Pipeline Example

-Example Rails 3.2 app showing how to use the asset pipeline, how to scare unicorns, and how to activate epic rainbows.
+Example Rails 3.2 app showing how to: use the asset pipeline, scare unicorns, and activate epic rainbows.

 Features: